|Price: $695 (Early Registrant Price $675)

 Upon completion of this continuing education seminar, participants will be able to:

-1. Identify anatomy and physiology of the male urogenital systems with reference to male pelvic floor dysfunction.
+1. Identify anatomy and physiology of the urogenital, gastrointestinal, musculoskeletal, fascial and nervous systems with reference to men’s pelvic health and dysfunction.

-2. List key medical diagnostic procedures for male urologic, sexual and pelvic pain conditions.
+2. List key medical diagnostic procedures for urologic, sexual and pelvic pain conditions.

 3. Perform external and internal (rectal) examinations of the pelvis to identify specific pelvic floor muscles, ligaments, nerves, and key bony landmarks.